home-assistant/home-assistant.io/source/_components/notify.synology_chat.markdown

 comments: false
 sharing: true
 footer: true
+ha_release: 0.65
+logo: synology.png
 ha_category: Notifications
 ---

-The `Synology Chat` notification platform allows you to deliver notifications to your [Synology Chat](https://www.synology.com/en-us/dsm/feature/chat) install as a Synology Chat bot.
+The `synology_chat` notification platform allows you to deliver notifications to your [Synology Chat](https://www.synology.com/en-us/dsm/feature/chat) install as a Synology Chat bot.

 To configure a Synology Chat bot, first you must create a [Synology Chat Integration Incoming Webhook](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/Collaboration/How_to_configure_webhooks_and_slash_commands_in_Chat_Integration#t2.1).
 After this is complete, you will have a Webhook URL.
 This is what will be required in the Home Assistant configuration.

 To enable the Synology Chat notification in your installation, add the following to your `configuration.yaml` file: